jaeyk/comp_thinking_social_science/README.md

          - Project-oriented research
              - Version control (Git and Bash)
              - Computational reproducibility
-         - Writing code: Code style
+         - Writing code: How to code like a professional
          - Asking questions: Minimal reproducible example
      - Tidy data and its friends
         - Tidy data and why it matters